ktjeal/phylogeny/README.md

 tree_out= "/Users/kj16227/TreeGeneration/tree_out.xml" #speciify where you want the tree in phyloxml format to be saved Phylo.write(njtree, tree_out, "phyloxml") #saves the phylogenetic tree in phyloxml output for further use
 ```
+The output will provide a plot of the phylogenetic tree.